keyboard2769/nb-nextzz/README.md

 #### heading

-- [ ] $ reclaim the notch and toggle stuff
-- [ ] $ move feeder assistance switch to feeder pane
+- [ ] $ let feeder group ratio button work with a set value

 #### last

-- [x] $ fixed final batch display cleaning thing aka the name box problem
 - [x] $ flag manipulating action needs pulse control actually
 - [x] $ the mixer content pl can flash now .. and it s out of control !
 - [x] $ we just gave up on the 'fixing' thing of the auto-weigh-sequence